 Class meets on Monday and Wednesday afternoons, and quite often after class I find myself finished for the day, not just in terms of productivity but emotional drain.
 I need to get away from people, from hearing myself talk.
 I need to think about things other than whether I fulfilled my instruction duties well or not.
 This means shopping for records.

-The Great Escape (810 NW Broad Street, #202) Like its Nashville-based sister location, The Great Escape Murfreesboro is large and carries comics, CDs, DVDs, posters, and novelty items along with new and used records.
+The Great Escape (810 NW Broad Street, #202) Like its West Nashville-based sister location, The Great Escape Murfreesboro is large and carries comics, CDs, DVDs, posters, and novelty items along with new and used records.
 Being the biggest of these three record stores, the selection is usually quite good, though the prices, especially for new vinyl, are steep.
 Still, I can always find something there worth its price tag.
 Recent purchases: Donald Byrd, Street Lady, Gabor Szabo, Rambler.

 Crying Cat Books and Records (504 North Maney Avenue) Crying Cat is in a residential neighborhood, and the store itself is a house.
 It’s nice to walk from room to room while browsing, not knowing what next you’ll see as you pass through each doorway.
 Again, the new vinyl prices are exorbitant but the used stuff has a few treasures.
 I’ve had good luck here.
 Recent purchases: Jaco Pastorius, Jaco, The Pointer Sisters, Priority, Cal Tjader, Soul Sauce.